verammaz/LynchCohortPipelines/union_variants.md

 ## Pipeline Overview:

 0. Pre-Process: Extract all variants from all sample vcf files and construct a `regions.txt` file with lines "chrom start end".
+Additional filtering of variants is done here.
 1. Bam-readcount: Run the bam-readcount software on each sample bam file, passing in `regions.txt` file as input.
 2. Post-Process: Extract bam-readcount outputs and write final VCF file(s).